ibm-cloud-docs/netezza/webconsole/get-strt.md

 1. Select the **Manage** tab.
 1. Click the **Web console** button to launch the web console.
 1. Use the credentials that are available in the **Service credentials** section to log in.
-   If you leave your session idle in a web browser for 30 minutes, you are automatically logged out of the web console.

    If you use private endpoints, use the IP address that is associated with the private endpoint that was created with the console resource ID or alias to connect to your {{site.data.keyword.netezza_short}} web console on port 443.

    To form the web console URL, append the Cloud Resource Name (CRN) to the private endpoint IP address.
 For example: `https://<private endpoint IP>/#/?crn=CRN_NAME`.